 - 6 tablespoons Frank’s hot sauce

-- Add the Frank’s hot sauce, worcestershire sauce, and cayenne pepper.
+- Add the Frank’s, worcestershire, and cayenne pepper.
 Whisk to combine.

 - Taste the sauce and add more cayenne pepper if you want it spicier.
-Enjoy!
+Use while warm, and enjoy!

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.